Harmonic analysis for pulsar timing arrays: Harmonic Analysis

 For our Bayesian analysis, we consider the likelihood function (e.g., see Ref.~\cite{NANOGrav:2015aud})

-where $\vec{r}$ is a vector of measured timing residuals with entries represented by Eq.~\eqref{eq:TimingResidual}, $\vec{\eta}$ represents the model parameters of interest, and $\mathcal{C}$ is a generalized covariance matrix for which the contributions from $R^{\text{det}}_{ai}$ are projected out~\cite{Blandford:1984, Lentati:2013rla}. $\mathcal{C}$ includes white noise and red noise covariances in Eqs.~\eqref{eq:WNCovariance} and \eqref{eq:RNCovariance}, as well as the covariance in Eq.~\eqref{eq:GWCovariance} from cross correlations induced by GWs.
+where $\vec{r}$ is a vector of measured timing residuals with entries represented by Eq.~\eqref{eq:TimingResidual}, $\vec{\eta}$ represents the model parameters of interest, and $\mathcal{C}$ is an analytically marginalized covariance matrix. $\mathcal{C}$ includes white-noise and red-noise covariances in Eqs.~\eqref{eq:WNCovariance} and \eqref{eq:RNCovariance}, as well as the covariance in Eq.~\eqref{eq:GWCovariance} from cross-correlations induced by GWs.

-As we describe in Section~\ref{sec:background}, the time dependence of the angular correlation function is related to the frequency power spectrum for the SGWB via the Wiener-Khinchin theorem [cf.\ Eq.~\eqref{eq:CSPD}].
+As we describe in Sec.~\ref{sec:background}, the $\tau$-dependent covariance functions in Eqs.~\eqref{eq:GWCovariance} and \eqref{eq:RNCovariance} are related to their corresponding frequency power spectra via the Wiener-Khinchin theorem [cf.\ Eq.~\eqref{eq:GWpowerlaw}].
 However, in practice, PTA analyses implement the spectral decomposition using a finite number of sine and cosine basis functions consisting of the lowest harmonics of the fundamental frequency $f_L = 1/T_{{\rm obs}}$, where $T_{{\rm obs}}$ is the total observation time of the experiment~\cite{vanHaasteren:2014qva}.
-Using the same methodology as PTA collaborations (e.g., see Refs.~\cite{NANOGrav:2020bcs, Antoniadis:2022pcn}), we use a high frequency cutoff of $f_{H, {\rm gw}} = 14/15~\text{yr}^{-1}$ for the SGWB and $f_{H, {\rm RN}} = 30/15~\text{yr}^{-1} = 2~\text{yr}^{-1}$ for the intrinsic red noise.
+Using the same methodology as PTA collaborations (e.g., see Refs.~\cite{NANOGrav:2020bcs, Antoniadis:2022pcn}), we use a high-frequency cutoff of $f_{H, {\rm gw}} = 14/15~\text{yr}^{-1}$ for the SGWB and $f_{H, {\rm RN}} = 30/15~\text{yr}^{-1} = 2~\text{yr}^{-1}$ for the intrinsic red noise.